Kennedy Expressway: Features

-The second distinct features of the Kennedy Expressway are its reversible express lanes where I-94 merges into I-90.
+The second distinct feature of the Kennedy Expressway is its reversible express lanes where I-94 merges into I-90.
 The reversible lanes lie in the median of the highway from the Kennedy Expressway/Edens Expressway junction until just north of the Loop (at Ohio Street), a distance of about 8 mi.
 These reversible lanes, situated between the inbound lanes and the Blue Line tracks, allow two lanes of traffic to flow towards or away from the city, depending on the time of the day.
 The lanes are controlled by computers and verified by humans at a separate control center.
 Steel mesh barriers and breakaway gates prevent traffic from entering oncoming lanes.
 On January 25, 2014, a drunk driver broke through the safety gates and drove in the express lanes in the wrong direction, but was stopped by a snow plow; no injuries were reported.
 This was the first wrong-way accident involving the express lanes.

 A third distinct feature is Hubbard's Cave, also called the Hubbard Street Tunnel, which passes under several streets and the Metra's Union Pacific West, North Central Service, Milwaukee District North, and Milwaukee District West lines (former Chicago & Northwestern and Milwaukee Road commuter lines respectively).
 It is named for Hubbard Street, one of the streets it passes underneath.
 Hubbard's Cave is a landmark frequently heard in traffic reports on radio and TV.